Church of St. Alphonsus Liguori - New York City (from old postcard)

 Sources:

-Blanchard, Homer D. "The Organ in the United States: A Study in Design", an article in The Bicentennial Tracker.
+Blanchard, Homer D. "The Organ in the United States: A Study in Design", The Bicentennial Tracker.
 Richmond: Organ Historical Society, Inc., 1976.

 Dunlap, David.
 From Abyssinian to Zion: A Guide to Manhattan's Houses of Worship.
 New York: Columbia University Press, 2004.